 One of the elements of GDPR gives individuals the right to request information on the data held about them.
 MailChimp gives companies easy and quick access to contact profiles.
 Easy access to campaign information and individuals data allows for a quick response to data requests.

 MailChimp handles and processes data from millions of people and has to conform to GDPR.
 Each company that uses them also has to make sure they are compliant.
 Any data breach would have to be defended, showing that all necessary steps have been taken to protect information.

 Should the information come from a MailChimp campaign, using their GDPR evidence may be enough of a defence.
-Each company is ultimately responsible for their own GDPR compliance.
-Using MailChimp is placing the responsibility in a third party’s hands
+Each company is ultimately responsible for its own GDPR compliance.
+Using MailChimp is placing the responsibility in a third party’s hands.

 Is Gmail GDPR compliant?

 Any business that uses Gmail may be wondering if the data they are sending through the system is GDPR compliant.
 Data on Gmail is likely to be passing through the USA.
 The company has stated that its services are fully GDPR compliant.
 G Suite and the Google Cloud Platform are used for data purposes in Gmail.
 These systems are, according to Google, fully covered under GDPR.
 The company takes data protection very seriously and has been working with the relevant authorities in Europe for years.

 As the company works with European Data Protection Authorities, it has aimed to cover any existing and new laws as they come into effect.
 All of this means that Google has put processes in place that will collect, store, and remove any data on individuals according to GDPR practices.
 While this is good news for any business using Gmail as an email service, those individual businesses are ultimately responsible for their own GDPR compliance.

 The evidence of Gmail GDPR processes and technical solutions may be enough in the event of a data breach.
 Should a problem occur with the data, the company that collected it using Gmail will have to show that they have done everything necessary under GDPR.